Our Services:

 Individual Therapy

-We offer 55-minute individual therapy sessions (provided by Kat Dicken, LSW and Sara Anderson, LCSW) tailored to adolescents and young adults navigating OCD and related disorders, including social anxiety, generalized anxiety, panic disorder, body dysmorphic disorder (BDD), trichotillomania (hair pulling), and excoriation disorder (skin picking).
+We offer 55-minute individual therapy sessions at $200 tailored to adolescents and young adults navigating OCD and related disorders, including social anxiety, generalized anxiety, panic disorder, body dysmorphic disorder (BDD), trichotillomania (hair pulling), and excoriation disorder (skin picking).
 Each session includes targeted, evidence-based support—like Exposure and Response Prevention (ERP)—as well as regular check-ins to review progress, update goals, and address any challenges that arise along the way.

 • Family of three, parents and daughter, focused on a laptop at home, with school supplies on the table.